woochangkang/woochangkang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 My name is Woo Chang Kang and I am an associate professor in the Department of Politics and International Relations at Korea University.
 I received my Ph.D. from New York University in 2015.
-Before joining Korea University in 2019, I worked as a postdoc at Yale University in 2015 and lecturer at the Australian National University.
+Before joining Korea University in 2019, I worked as a postdoc at Yale University and a lecturer at the Australian National University.

 <div style="display: flex; justify-content: space-between;">